andifalk/secure-oauth2-oidc-workshop/intro-labs/auth-code-demo/README.md

 Usually only step 1 is visible to a user of the client.
 Steps 2 and 3 are only visible here to visualize the whole flow.

-In addition the demo client can also call the token introspection endpoint to verify if a token is still valid and get a new access token by using the refresh token.
+In addition, the demo client can also call the token introspection endpoint to verify if a token is still valid and get a new access token by using the refresh token.

 ## Run the demo application